 This pattern is easy enough for beginners.
 It doesn't require any increasing or decreasing so as long as you know how to work single crochet and chain stitch, you'll be able to complete this scarf.
 That said, it is a perfect crochet pattern for anyone interested in a relaxing project so don't be afraid to bookmark it as an easy crochet scarf pattern even if you're a very advanced crocheter.

-- Crochet Hook: Size K crochet hook.
-Note: you may adjust hook to achieve gauge (shown below).
-However, gauge isn't too important if you aren't picky about the finished size of your scarf.
+- Crochet hook: Size K crochet hook.
+Note: you may adjust the hook to achieve gauge (shown below).
+However, the gauge isn't too important if you aren't picky about the finished size of your scarf.

 - ch = chain

 - ch-1 sp = chain-1 space, the space formed when you crocheted a chain stitch in the previous row

 - rep = repeat

 - sc = single crochet

 Size and Gauge for Crochet Scarf